Developmental Foundations of Core Strokes®

 When these developmental movements unfold within supportive relational environments, the organism develops increasing flexibility, vitality, and coherence.

 When they are repeatedly interrupted or overwhelmed, the body organizes around protection and adaptation.
+This is often the case in developmental trauma, where the organism adapts to maintain safety and connection.

 The Role of Relationship in Development